OpenNMT/OpenNMT/README.md

 ```
 th train.lua -data_file data/demo-train.hdf5 -val_data_file data/demo-val.hdf5 -savefile demo-model
 ```
+This will run the default model, which consists of a 2-layer LSTM with 500 hidden units on both the encoder/decoder.
 You can also add `-gpuid 1` to use (say) GPU 1 in the cluster.

 Now you have a model which you can use to predict on new data.
 To do this we are